 - Do not install or service this equipment unless you are trained and qualified. - Be sure your installation complies with National, State and Local codes for the installation of electrical apparatus in a Class I, Div.
-I, Group D Hazardous Location or a Group II, Zone 1 Explosive Atmosphere Location. - For waterborne electrostatic applications, ensure that the applicator is connected to a voltage isolation system that will discharge the system voltage when required. - Comply with all applicable local, state, and national fire, electrical, and other safety regulations.
+I, Group D Hazardous Location or a Group II, Zone 1 Explosive Atmosphere Location. - If using a waterborne material, ensure that the applicator is connected to a voltage isolation system that will discharge the system voltage when required. - Comply with all applicable local, state, and national fire, electrical, and other safety regulations.